-The trial did not reach its primary end-point of improved survival compared to active chemotherapy (Stupp, et al., 20112; Novocure, 2012).
-In addition, differences in response rates, progression-free survival at 6 months, and reduction in risk of death were not statistically significant.
+The trial did not reach its primary end-point of improved survival compared to active chemotherapy (Stupp et al, 20112; Novocure, 2012).
+In addition, differences in response rates, PFS at 6 months, and reduction in risk of death were not statistically significant.
 Quality of life analyses favored ETTF therapy in most domains.
-The differences in median overall survival between patients in the NovoTTF-100A group and the BSC group were not statistically significant.
+The differences in median OS between patients in the NovoTTF-100A group and the BSC group were not statistically significant.
 According to the FDA, the median OS is 6.3 months (95 % confidence interval [CI]: 5.6 to 7.8) in the NovoTTF-100A group and 6.4 months (95 % CI: 5.2 to 7.4) in the BSC group (log rank p = 0.98; Wilcoxon p = 0.72).
-The hazard ratio is 1.0 (95 % CI: 0.76 to 1.32) (test for proportional hazards p = 0.45).
+The hazard ratio (HR) is 1.0 (95 % CI: 0.76 to 1.32) (test for proportional hazards p = 0.45).
 In the active chemotherapy control arm of the trial, survival was not significantly affected by the choice of chemotherapy.
-The Kaplan-Meier survival curve for the two treatment groups appeared to be very similar during the first 12 months of followup.
+The Kaplan-Meier survival curve for the 2 treatment groups appeared to be very similar during the first 12 months of follow-up.
 Between 12 and 24 months, the survival curves separated slightly in favor or the BSC control group.
-There were no statistically significant differences in secondary endpoints of one-year survival, progression-free survival, radiologic response rates, and median time to tumor progression (TTP).
-Mild to moderate (grade 1 and 2) contact dermatitis on the scalp beneath the transducer arrays occurred in 16 % of ETTF patients.
-Patients receiving active control chemotherapy experienced toxicity related to pharmacologic mechanism of the agents used: gastrointestinal (30 % vs. 8 %), hematological (19 % vs. 4 %) and infectious (12 % vs. 4 %).
-Longitudinal Quality of Life (QOL) was available in only 27 percent of subjects (63 patients) who remained on study therapy for three months and for whom QOL data were available.
+There were no statistically significant differences in secondary end-points of 1-year survival, PFS, radiologic response rates, and median TTP.
+Mild-to-moderate (grade 1 and 2) contact dermatitis on the scalp beneath the transducer arrays occurred in 16 % of ETTF patients.
+Patients receiving active control chemotherapy experienced toxicity related to pharmacologic mechanism of the agents used: gastrointestinal (30 % versus 8 %), hematological (19 % versus 4 %) and infectious (12 % versus 4 %).
+Longitudinal Quality of Life (QOL) was available in only 27 % of subjects (63 patients) who remained on study therapy for 3 months and for whom QOL data were available.
 In the domains of global health and social functioning, no meaningful differences between chemotherapy and ETTF were observed.
 However, cognitive, emotional, and role functioning favored ETTF, whereas physical functioning favored chemotherapy.
 Symptom scale analysis is in accordance to treatment-associated toxicity; appetite loss, diarrhea, constipation, nausea and vomiting were directly related to the chemotherapy administration.
 Increased pain and fatigue was reported in the chemotherapy-treated patients and not in the ETTF treatment group.

 Electric tumor treating fields technology is also being studied as a treatment for other solid tumors (e.g., melanoma and non-small cell lung cancer).
 However, there is a paucity of published evidence from randomized controlled trials examining the long-term safety and effectiveness of ETTF as a treatment of tumors.